asmitaskamble/AT2_ML-as-a-Service/README.md

 notebooks: All the expeiment notebooks

+(Note: I have performed total 3 experiments on model 1, two of them are in the same ipynb file(linear regression and random forest) and other one is seperate(using all the features)

 models: best model of predictive and forecast

 report: It contains experimental report 1 and 2 & final report.